 Ingar Bergby is known for his ability to create a warm sound image of contemporary music.

-His long-standing collaboration with Arne Nordheim gave great inspiration to the design of contemporary music.
-Bergby works according to Nordheim's motto "and everything will sing!"
+His many years of collaboration with Arne Nordheim provided great inspiration for his approach to contemporary music.
+Bergby works according to Nordheim's motto "and everything shal sing!"

-Through his involvement in the contemporary music ensemble BIT20 from 1991 to 2002, Bergby stood behind numerous recordings and performances.
-Together they performed at the Agora Festival at the IRCAM Center in Paris, the Barbican Center in London, the Music Festival in Bremen, the Musica festival Strasbourg, the Ultima Festival and the Bergen International Festival.
+Together with the contemporary music ensemble BIT20, Bergby was behind numerous recordings and premieres from 1991 to 2002.
+They performed at the Agora Festival at the IRCAM Center in Paris, the Barbican Center in London, the Music Festival in Bremen, the Musica festival Strasbourg, the Ultima Festival and the Bergen Festival.

-Bergby is well acquainted with the modern repertoire, and constantly works with newly written music.
+Bergby is well acquainted with the modern repertoire, and continuously works with newly written music.

-- Magic Island, a recording with Arne Nordheim's chamber music and ensemble work.
-This is the best-selling record of Norwegian contemporary music, and has been important for the understanding of Arne Nordheim's importance in our music history.
+- Magic Island, recording with Arne Nordheim's chamber music and ensemble work.
+This is the best-selling record with Norwegian contemporary music, and has been important for understanding Arne Nordheim's significance in our music history.

-- Together with the Gothenburg Symphony, he did the orchestral production Strange News by Rolf Wallin.
-The work is about the use of child soldiers in Africa, and received very good reviews and international attention.
+- Orchestra production Strange News by Rolf Wallin together with the Gothenburg Symphony Orchestra.
+The work deals with the use of child soldiers in Africa, and received very good reviews and international attention.